 Piano moves are extremely difficult and it’s for this reason that there are specialist piano removal companies to tackle the task – a task that requires special tools and skills as well as a great deal of patience and precision to pull off.
 So if you wish to forgo the considerable effort yourself, let the professionals do the heavy work for you.

-The scale of the transport firm required will depend on the size of the piano you’re moving, a high backed upright piano could take four or more removal men to get from house to van.
+The scale of the transport firm required will depend on the size of the piano you’re moving, a heavy grand piano could take four or more removal men to get from house to van.

 You could hire a simple man and van service or general removals firm to help you move.
 A cheaper option could be viable for much smaller pianos but isn’t recommended for a full size organ.
 An unspecialised service might not have the right equipment or expertise to manoeuvre a piano and might require your assistance as well.
 Additionally their insurance might not be adequate, which is why it’s always recommended to check this with the transporter prior to commissioning the job.

 Once you know the when’s and where’s of your piano move, you need to find a local piano removal company.
 Depending on your location this can vary in difficulty – their specialist nature can make them quite hard to find, however this also means that any you do find are likely to provide a quality service.
 Still, you may want to get a number of quotes before deciding which firm to employ.

 On Shiply we can hopefully help you find and compare nearby piano movers with minimal fuss.